Pooch Play product review

 What we like about the product

 The product arrived in a smart box, with clear instructions on how to use it.
 The tracker is quite small, so it doesn’t look silly and it doesn’t bother Zuko when attached to his collar or harness.
 The device is waterproof and looks durable.
-The app is easy to navigate and has clear percentage recording, moves made and a graph all on one page so you can see how much movement your pet has made throughout that day.
+The app is easy to navigate and has clear percentage recording, moves made and a graph so you can see how much movement your pet has made throughout that day.
 The app lets you add a picture of your pet, add their current weight, age, and body condition.

 What we don’t like about the product

 The app gives Zuko an activity target of 60 minutes per day based on his age, breed, and weight.
-Due to the tracker constantly recording, even with it thinking Zuko is older than he is, he usually reaches well above the recommended exercise amount by the early evening and that’s just from playing in the house and garden before we have even taken him for his 20 to 30-minute walk.
-So, I’m not convinced that the data is very accurate as a whole.
+Due to the tracker constantly recording, he usually reaches well above the recommended exercise amount by the early evening and that’s just from playing in the house and garden before we have even taken him for his 30-minute walk, and he usually sleeps for most of the morning.
 You can’t manually record a single walk or play session either as the app just works on how many ‘moves’ the pet makes throughout the entire day.
 The app states that it can set food reminders, I did try to set this up but didn’t receive any notifications for this.

 The final verdict

-Zuko is a 5-month-old Boston Terrier.
+Zuko is a one-year-old Boston Terrier.
 He is very mischievous and is full of energy.
 He loves to run around in the garden and jump over things.
 He also loves to explore on walks and gets very excited when he bumps into his doggy pals in the park or when he meets a new human to play with!
-When Zuko isn’t running around like a crazy ball of chaos, he will chill out by having a snooze on my lap or snuggled up in his bed with lots of cosy blankets.
-Zuko loves his sleep and we like to think of ourselves very lucky as we have never had to get up with him in the night and he will happily snooze until around 8am!
-He absolutely adores his food and will do a sit or a lie down before you even ask him if he knows there is a treat involved!
+When Zuko isn’t running around like a crazy ball of chaos, he will chill out by having a snooze on my lap or snuggled up to us on the sofa.